Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

-You’d be forgiven if your eyes wandered from your plate towards the ceiling, put together by Louis Trezel, the brilliant Art Nouveau glass designer responsible for several of the fabulous bouillon ceilings still in existence.
+You’d be forgiven if your eyes wandered from your plate towards the stained glass ceiling, put together by Louis Trezel, the brilliant Art Nouveau glass designer responsible for several of the fabulous bouillon ceilings still in existence.

 This is the new kid on the block, the one opened in 2017.
 It also happens to be largely responsible for the renewed interest in this type of restaurant.
 It may be modern and warmly sleek with its red banquettes and wooden chairs but the emphasis on traditional fare and low prices has made it the talk of Paris.